everythingfunctional/veggies/doc/pages/Tutorial.md

 ```

 > Note: we're using the `to_string` function from the `strff` library.
-> Garden already depends on this library,
+> Veggies already depends on this library,
 > but if you're going to depend on something directly you should add it to your `fpm.toml` file.

 Next, we're only checking a single year.